Get the most out of berry-producing wild and ornamental bushes and trees, and learn how to transform them into delicious jelly and other treats.

 Currant flowers are a preferred source of nectar by both hummingbirds and beneficial insects.
 Songbirds and chickens both enjoy the fruit.

-Currant bushes can be planted in a deer-deflecting hedge to keep deer out of certain parts of the yard, and they can also be useful in a windbreak hedgerow.
-They are even juglone tolerant and can be planted with walnut trees.
-They are even among a group of edible perennials that don’t mind wet feet.
+Currant bushes can be planted in a deer-deflecting hedge to keep deer out of certain parts of the yard, and are useful in a windbreak hedgerow.
+They’re juglone tolerant and can be planted with walnut trees.
+They don’t mind wet feet.

 2: Elderberries Sambucus spp. (hardiness zones 3-10)